 Re-opening its doors to the city of Swansea in 1995 as Tŷ Llên (‘the house of literature’), the centre was the major venue for the UK Year of Literature and was opened by former U.S. president Jimmy Carter – himself a fan of Dylan Thomas’s work.

-Today the centre continues to operate as home to the literature and arts programme for the city, with a busy and thriving calendar of events, which culminates in the two-week annual Dylan Thomas Festival (27th October-9th November).
+Today the centre continues to operate as home to the literature and arts programme for the city, with a busy and thriving calendar of events.
 It also houses the only permanent exhibition on Dylan Thomas.

 Over the years, the year round events programme and Festival have attracted famous names such as Carol Ann Duffy, Gillian Clarke, Sir George Martin, Alexei Sayle, Rowan Williams, Andrew Motion, Germaine Greer, Sarah Waters, Simon Armitage and Paul Durcan, to name a few, as well as some ‘home-grown’ Swansea talents.